Within the practice of dermatology, salary ranges can vary widely from one professional to another.

 Effective Tax Planning

-There is no doubt that dermatologists are among the top-earning professionals in the country.
-This will land them in a higher tax bracket where they pay a lofty sum to Uncle Sam each year.
+Dermatologists are undoubtedly among the top-earning professionals in the country.
+This puts them in a higher tax bracket, where they pay a lofty sum to Uncle Sam each year.

 As a dermatologist, you have options that can reduce that payment.
-You may be eligible for certain tax deductions, credits, or exempt from some taxes.
+You may be eligible for certain tax deductions and credits or exempt from some taxes.

 With hundreds of dollars in potential savings, it is wise to have a team of financial professionals help you with your tax planning.

 Don’t forget to plan for emergencies.
-Learn about Disability Insurance for Physicians.
+Learn about Disability Insurance for Physicians here.

-Dermatology is a competitive industry, and having a solid plan to stay at the top of the ladder can secure your financial wellness for the long haul.
+Dermatology is a competitive industry, and having a solid plan to stay at the top can secure your financial wellness for the long haul.

 Understandably, business, tax, and financial planning may not be among your higher skills, considering you’ve been spending all your energy becoming an expert in all things skin-related.